Park Hyatt Shanghai

 World Financial Center, the 101-story skyscraper made by Mori Building, developer of Tokyo

 ’s Roppongi Hills complex.
 As expected, any room or public area in the property likely has jaw-dropping views.
 Interiors mirror the aesthetics of a cultured modern Chinese residence, with sequences of gates, halls, and chambers as thoroughfares, and earth tones complementing natural materials.
 Monochromatic rooms have walls finished in linen, lacquer, and slatted-wood panels, with generous daybeds, 24-hour butler service, and plasma televisions embedded in the bathrooms’ vanity mirrors.
-But really, no amenity can top the insane views.
+But really, no amenity can top the incredible views.